Logo primary

 Regenerative Agriculture

-Posted by Zeljko Serdar about 5 years ago
+Posted by Zeljko Serdar over 5 years ago

 At the CCRES Research Facility, we are working with farmers who are converting their working farmland into agroforestry operations.
 The CCRES Program addresses the need to better understand and implement agroforestry practices on a commercial scale.
 As these operations grow, so too will the need for industrial infrastructure and support.